 These functionalities are loaded as libraries that make some new APIs available together with the objects that will behave according to the functions.
 To keep things simple, usually the objects come preconfigured to work through specific pins.
 Each Vidor library will be documented with such pin maps, allowing you to chose the right object for your wiring needs.

-At this early stage of the life of Arduino MKR Vidor 4000 we have prepared a basic set of FPGA based functionalities, grouped into two main libraries: VidorIPeripherals and VidorGraphics.
+We have prepared a basic set of FPGA based functionalities, grouped into two main libraries: VidorIPeripherals and VidorGraphics.
 You may download them using the usual procedure through the Library Manager with the vidor keyword in the search field.

 The first library is about communications and Input/output with UART, SPI, I2C, Encoders, PWM and Neopixels.
 The second library brings the graphics capabilities of the well known AdafruitGFX library to the HDMI video output.
 Full details, documentation and examples are available in the libraries references.
 If you wish to get more information about the way our FPGA is programmed, here is our tutorial about FPGA HDL basics.